Skip to main content

 Volunteering

-Work experience in the field or a laboratory may give you an advantage when applying for courses and jobs.
-For example, you could join your local geological group or contact companies listed in The Geologist Directory to find out about work placement opportunities.
+Work experience in the field or a laboratory could give you an advantage when applying for courses and jobs.
+For example, you could join your local geological group or contact companies listed in The Geologist Directory to find out about potential work placements.

 More Information